-Of the submitted essays, one adult winner will be selected from across all of the non-student life stages.
-The winner and semi-finalists will be announced here after the 20th of the following month.
+Of the submitted essays to StageofLife.com for a given writing contest prompt, one student winner and one adult winner will be selected.
+The winner and semi-finalists will be announced after the 20th of the following month.
 Winner and semi-finalists will be contacted by a StageofLife.com staffer via the email used to register for the website.

 The reason that journalists and organizations ranging from TIME.com to Mint Education have featured our essays (especially our teen posts) in the national media is because our bloggers all write from the heart.
 Real people sharing real stories about their lives.
 Combine this with our position as one of the only international, non-partisan, literacy platforms in the world and you'll find Stage of Life an open environment to share your ideas.

 We'd like to encourage all participants and readers to make comments on these writing contest essays.
 Please just remember to keep all comments/posts/discussions civil and in good taste in each of the essay-blog threads, especially since some of our writing prompts are sensitive in nature.
 Nasty comments, personal attacks, or other such comments are not allowed and will be removed should they come to our attention.